 If you think that you aren’t “financially adulting” as much as you could or should be, here are five simple ways that you can prepare to be a parent and feel more like you are in control:

 - Critical illness cover

 - Life insurance

+The first step towards financial planning and preparing to be a parent is taking a look at your savings.
 We usually recommend that you have at least three months of your family expenses in the bank at all times.
 However, when you become a parent, this can change slightly.
 There are lots of additional and sometimes unexpected expenses that need to be dealt with.
-In a volatile market or an industry where your job situation is more fluid, it is vital that you have an emergency fund in the bank of around six months of expenses.
+In a volatile market or an industry where your job situation is more fluid, you are going to need plenty of mental and emotional job-hunting resilience and financial backing.
+It is vital that you have an emergency fund in the bank of around six months of expenses.
 Some of my clients prefer up to a year of their expenses in the bank, so it’s a matter of personal choice – whatever helps you sleep at night knowing your family will be okay.

 This is something that most of us get with work.
 If you are preparing to be a parent though, then you might want to investigate maternity cover to make sure that you are able to have the birth that you want and where you want it.
 It’s always good seeing what your work provides as you might be able to top that protection up to cover exactly what you need.